department-of-veterans-affairs/vets-design-system-documentation/src/_data/component-checklist/a11y/README.md

 - Once the pull request is merged, a build of the site will run and incorporate the accessibility audit changes.

 You can also edit the CSV directly from GitHub and open a pull request that way.

+## Adding a component checklist

+If there is currently no component checklist on a component page, follow the steps below to add one.

+- Create a `component-name.yml` file under `_data/component-checklist`.
+    - Find an existing component checklist, copy the data.
+    - Set `true` and `"n/a"` values to `false`, this will make them show as Incomplete on the site.
+    - Add an `accessibility:` key under the `maturity` fields.
+This won't have any fields under it, as that is handled by the CSV mentioned above.
+- Find the documentation page.
+It will be under the `_components` folder, but may be an `index.md` in a subfolder.
+It could also be a named page.
+    - In the front matter, add a field for `web-component: [component-name]`.
+    - As the last content section of the page, add `{% include _component-checklist.html component_name=page.web-component %}` to include the checklist.
+- Run the site locally, visit the page to ensure the component checklist shows as expected.